hihihihinick/rnsimgtotheme/README.md

    - For faster processing, consider resizing large images.
 The color analysis doesn't require high resolution.

 2. **Run the Script**:

-   - Open a terminal or command prompt.
-   - Navigate to the directory containing the `generate_theme.py` script.
-   - Run the script with the path to your image as an argument.
-For example:
+To generate a theme, run the script with the path to the image file:

     ```bash
-     python generate_theme.py path/to/your_image.jpg
+    python generate_theme.py /path/to/image/file --saturation 1.5 --theme_style base --output custom_theme.xrns
     ```
+## Command Line Arguments

+- `image_path`: The path to the image file to analyze for the theme.
+- `--saturation` (optional): A float representing the saturation enhancement factor (default is 1.0).
+- `--theme_style` (optional): Specify 'light', 'dark', or 'base' to generate different theme styles (default is 'base').
+- `--output` (optional): The output path for the generated `.xrns` file (default is 'output_theme.xrns').

 3. **Apply the Theme in Renoise**:
    - Once the script has finished running, it will output a `.xrnc` file in the same directory.